holoviz/geoviews/README.md

 ## Installation

-You will first probably want to install iris and/or xarray for working with multidimensional datasets:
+GeoViews requires cartopy, and most people will want iris and/or xarray as well:

 ```
 conda install -c scitools/label/dev -c conda-forge iris cartopy
 conda install xarray
 ```

-You can then install GeoViews and its dependencies using conda:
+You can then install GeoViews and its other dependencies using conda:

 ```
 conda install -c ioam holoviews geoviews